 Our Family Wizard costs $149.99 per year ($12.50/month) for the Essential plan and $216 per year ($18/month) for the Premium Plan.
 (This price includes one parent, so it will be double for both parents.)
 You can get a 30-day money-back guarantee if you are not satisfied.
 Military families and low-income families may qualify for a discount.

 Bark helps parents monitor their child’s cell phone use.
 The tool can monitor text messages, email, and is compatible with more than 30 apps and social media platforms, including:

 Parents can also use Bark to set screen time limits, set web filtering, and more.
 The software is built to detect activity related to sexting, cyberbullying, drug use, suicidal thoughts, and to notify parents immediately.

-Bark has two plan options:
+Bark has three plan options: